sujithkumar216802/insta/README.md

 A flutter application that lets you download [Instagram](https://wwww.instagram.com/) posts.

-Mediastore API is used for saving files.
-Implemented for both above and below API version 29.
-So the application is compatible with API version below 29.
+MediaStore API is used for saving media files.
+Even in API version below 29.

 # Features

+(Instagram changed the way it stores it's data on the frontend.
+So, none of the features are available as of now.)

-- [x] Download Single Photo Post
+- [ ] Download Single Photo Post
-- [x] Download Single Video Post
+- [ ] Download Single Video Post
-- [x] Download Post with Multiple files/ Carousel
+- [ ] Download Post with Multiple files/ Carousel
-- [x] Download IGTV posts
+- [ ] Download IGTV posts
-- [x] Download Reels
+- [ ] Download Reels
-- [x] Download Private posts (user login required)
+- [ ] Download Private posts (user login required)
-- [x] Download Stories
+- [ ] Download Stories
-- [x] Download Highlights
+- [ ] Download Highlights
 - [ ] Batch download

 # Screenshots